uv: A Complete Guide to Python's Fastest Package Manager

 $ time uv pip install boto3 requests pandas fastapi sqlalchemy

-pip: 6.6 seconds. uv: 0.15 seconds.
-44x faster. uv’s cache stores pre-built wheels and uses hard links to avoid copying files into the virtual environment, so “installing” cached packages is nearly instantaneous.
+pip: 6.6 seconds. uv: 0.12 seconds.
+Roughly 55x faster. uv’s cache stores pre-built wheels and uses hard links to avoid copying files into the virtual environment, so “installing” cached packages is nearly instantaneous.

 Summary

 These numbers come from a single machine.
 Results will vary by hardware, network speed, and package size.
-The pattern holds across environments: uv’s parallel downloads, compiled resolver, and hard-link caching produce consistent order-of-magnitude speedups for common Python workflows.
+The cold-cache gap is smaller because both tools are bottlenecked on the network; the warm-cache and environment-creation gaps show where uv’s parallel downloads, compiled resolver, and hard-link caching pay off.
+The pattern holds across environments.

 Installation